 ‡, *, **, ***, ^, 1, 2, ††

-If you do notice an asterisk or symbol next to an offer, look for the small print somewhere located on the advertisement.
-Once you find it, match up the symbol in the offer your interested in with the symbol in the small print.
+If you notice an asterisk or symbol next to an offer, look for the small print on the advertisement.
+Once you find it, match up the character in the offer you’re interested in with the character in the small print.

 † Payment requires A+++ credit and a $4,500.00 down payment.

-|2006 Honda Civic 256/mo*
+2019 Honda Civic 256/mo*

 Free Tires For Life!**

 The restriction is you can’t have the “free tires for life” because you didn’t pay enough for the car.
-It may not be to that extreme but you may want to get the details up front.
+It may not be to that extreme, but you may want to get the details upfront.

 2012 Toyota Camry

 Sale this Weekend Only

-|What you can really buy the advertised vehicle for
+$22,369.00 = What you can really buy the advertised vehicle for

 Limited Time Offer

-This very generic statement is very powerful by getting people to act quickly if they’re sitting on the fence about buying a new vehicle.
+This very generic statement is powerful by getting people to act if they’re sitting on the fence about buying a new vehicle.
 Some dealers are smart and know you will see the asterisk and look in the small print.

-Pictures May Not Reflect Actual Vehicle - This car dealer advertising term allows dealers to show a picture of a more fully equipped vehicle and then advertise the price of a cheaper model vehicle of the same type.
+This car dealer advertising term allows dealers to show a picture of a more fully equipped vehicle and then advertise the price of a cheaper model vehicle of the same type.

-$250/mo* 2011 Jeep Cherokee**
+$250/mo* 2019 Jeep Cherokee**

 **Pictures May Not Reflect Actual Vehicle

-See Dealer for Details - This advertising term is used to tell the reader of the advertisement there may be special requirements or stipulations to take advantage of the offer.
+Used to tell the reader of the advertisement there may be special requirements or stipulations to take advantage of the offer.

 Free Oil Changes For Life*

 *See dealer for details

-In the above offer the car dealer is promoting “Free Oil Changes for Life.”
-Having a symbol at the end of the statement let's you know there is additional information located elsewhere on the ad, most likely in the small print disclaimer.
-After finding the symbol it says * see dealer for details.
+In the above offer, the car dealer is promoting “Free Oil Changes for Life.”
+Having a symbol at the end of the statement lets you know there is additional information located elsewhere on the ad, most likely in the small print disclaimer.
+After finding the symbol, it says * see dealer for details.

 Car dealers will advertise “$5,000 Off M.S.R.P.*” right in the middle of their advertisement and then do prices or payments in other sections of the ad.
 This gives the reader the perception the dealer is taking $5,000 off every vehicle on the lot.